Krupal-create/Geek-Notes/README.md

 Note this application works only on Android operating system.

-# " You can download our app from releases "
+" You guys can download our app from releases "